 Honorable mention- Clare, Maggie and Carina

 Congratulations ladies!!
 All your hard work in here paid off!

-- “Brace your abs like you’re about to get punched” is a standard cue I tell athletes.
-We incorporate bracing drills, to learn proper bracing technique, but this cue will work in a pinch if the athlete hasn’t mastered bracing yet.
+- “Brace your abs like Now we’re back to college student credit cards based systems, pretty much the world over. you”re about to get punched” is a standard cue I tell athletes.
+We incorporate bracing drills, to learn proper bracing technique, but this cue will work in a pinch if the athlete hasn”t mastered bracing yet.

 So, if you have a nagging pain, brace and crack the walnut!
 9 times out of 10 that will clear it all up!